zendframework/zf2-documentation/docs/languages/en/user-guide/authentication-with-zfc-user.rst

 Our module is now complete, but we still want to be able to login/logout and to disallow unwanted operations on our user list.

-We will first start with authentication.
+We will first start with :ref:`authentication <zend.authentication.introduction>`.

 Installing ZfcUser
 ------------------

-`ZfcUser`_ is a module that simplifies handling of authentication and secure handling of authentication credentials.
+`ZfcUser`_ is a module that simplifies handling of :ref:`authentication <zend.authentication.introduction>` and secure hashing of authentication credentials.

-To install `ZfcUser`_, you can use composer:
+To install `ZfcUser`_, you can use `composer`_:

 .. code-block:: bash